mesosphere/dcos-commons/docs/pages/developer-guide.md

    $ dcos node ssh --master-proxy --leader "docker run mesosphere/janitor /janitor.py -r myframework-role -p myframework-principal -z dcos-service-myframework
    ```

    The second command above runs the **janitor** script.
+The janitor
-The janitor script runs inside the DC/OS cluster, cleaning up Zookeeper state and resource reservations made by a framework.
-DC/OS will soon support uninstall hooks so this can happen automatically, but for now, you must manually run the janitor script as shown above.
+   script runs inside the DC/OS cluster, cleaning up ZooKeeper state
+   and resource reservations made by a framework.
+DC/OS will soon
+   support uninstall hooks so this can happen automatically, but for
+   now, you must manually run the janitor script as shown above.

 # Introduction to DC/OS Service Definitions